Stephanie-Schefer/Wicked-Problems/project4.md

 ![](cr_pop_gif.gif)

-# Creating a Geometric Bar Plot with your Simple Feature object
+# Creating a Geometric Bar Plot with your Simple Feature Object

+This figure presents a spacial map of Costa Rica Provinces, annotated with the name and population density of each province in persons per square kilometer.
+The bar plot shows the population within each province as well as the percentage of the populaiton the count is.

 ![](costa_rica_in_2019.png)